mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 </form>
 ```

 Today, you wouldn't write that because you want to avoid reloading the entire page when the user submitted the form.
 The full-page reload is slow and disorienting, especially if all you wanted to do is show a message that says, "User added successfully."
-And you don't want to blow away all the user's input if the server rejected the input.
+And you don't want to blow away all the user's input if the server rejects the input.

-So, instead, you'd turn to JavaScript, and do something like this:
+So, instead, you'd turn to JavaScript and do something like this:

 ```javascript
 document.addEventListener("DOMContentLoaded", () => {